Vivek-Maurya/Power_BI_Dashboards/AtliqHardware Sales Dashboard/README.md

 ### d) products : stores the information of the products
 ### e) transactions : stores the main base of the dataset where all the tables join and calculate the total revenue and sales

-## This Dashbord is ment to provide the sales insight of the Atliq Hardware so that they can improve their sales strategy and can have growth in the business.
-This dataset will let them know the weak and the strong point in their business, ultimatley the specific point where they have to workupon.
+## This dashboard is meant to provide the sales insight of Atliq Hardware so that they can improve their sales strategy and can have growth in the business.
+This dataset will let them know the weak and the strong point in their business, ultimately the specific point where they have to work upon.